lino-framework/welfare/docs/tested/misc.rst

 ==== ========== ===========
  ID   Kalender   versteckt
 ---- ---------- -----------
- 7    alicia     Nein
- 15   caroline   Nein
- 23   hubert     Nein
- 31   judith     Nein
- 39   melanie    Nein
- 47   romain     Nein
- 49   rolf       Nein
+ 7    rolf       Nein
- 64   robin      Nein
 ==== ========== ===========
 <BLANKLINE>

-Each user who has view access to the calendar
+Each user who has view access to the calendar.
 Only UserProfile with a non-empty `office_level` can see the calendar.
 All users with one of the following profiles can see each other's calendars: